awsdocs/amazon-appstream2-developer-guide/doc_source/set-up-stacks-fleets.md

 If you want to create an image to use, see [Tutorial: Create a Custom Image](tutorial-image-builder.md)\.

 If you intend to join a fleet to an Active Directory domain, configure your Active Directory before following the steps below\.
-For more information, see [Using Active Directory Domains with AppStream 2\.0](active-directory.md)\.
+For more information, see [Using Active Directory with AppStream 2\.0](active-directory.md)\.

 **Topics**
 + [Create a Fleet](#set-up-stacks-fleets-create)